viniinitc/musicmystery/README.md

 ### 🗝️ Objective

-- Get to the stair without letting the enemies reach you or your musical soul, and get the maximum point you can.
+- Get to the ladder without letting the enemies reach you or your musical soul, and get the maximum point you can.

 ---